-Technology, especially intelligence augmentation and artificial intelligence, have the potential to transform the future of philosophy.
+Technology—especially intelligence augmentation and artificial intelligence—has the potential to transform the future of philosophy.
 Why?
 Because our cognitive limitations impede philosophical progress.
 But while we aren’t smart enough to resolve important philosophical conundrums, our cognitive limitations can be overcome by enhancing our intellectual capacities or by creating superintelligence.
 As a result, we would be able to better answer philosophical questions rather than being forced by intellectual honesty to remain ignorant.
 Put simply, if philosophy is an intellectual pursuit, then enhancing our cognitive faculties will make us better philosophers.
-(My colleague Phiippe Verdoux and Oxford philosopher Nick Bostrom have made the same point )
+(My colleague Philippe Verdoux and Oxford philosopher Nick Bostrom have made the same point )

 As an example of accepting philosophy’s limitations consider the recent New York Times piece, “There Is No Theory of Everything,” by the philosopher Simon Critchley.
 (I admire his work and have written about it here and here.)
 Critchley admits that philosophy hasn’t made much progress “because people keep asking the same questions and [are] perplexed by the same difficulties.”
 But Critchley counsels us to accept that philosophy can’t give definitive answers.